The Epic Inka Jungle Trek and Why it's Brilliant for Adventurers

 Inka Jungle Trek: Itinerary

 Lorenzo's tour ends after you've wandered through the ruins and your patient tour guide (thank you, Ronald!) has taken all the photos your heart desires.
-At which point you're left to your own devices to enjoy the mountain as you please and eventually work your way back to Cusco.
+At which point you're left to your own devices to enjoy the mountain and eventually work your way back to Cusco.
 This is ideal, as you can now savour your time on top of Machu Picchu your way, without being rushed about or forced to see something you're not really into.
 And because Machu Picchu is such a special (dare I say it, spiritual) place, this is really key.
 I opted for the two hour (ahem, relentless) hike to the top with a fellow Lorenzo-er and newfound friend.
 And despite a few moments of panic thanks to my fear of heights, I made it to the very top.
 And what a surreal feeling once there, embraced by nature and completely breathless, from the workout but also by the sight of such stunning natural beauty.
 It's truly a life moment I will never forget.

 Why the Inka Jungle Trek is the Right Choice for Chic Adventurers